Dissipation-induced topological insulators: A no-go theorem and a recipe: Introduction

 Can the states achieved in this way be topologically nontrivial?
-Previous work concentrated only on chiral $p$-wave superconductors in 1D and 2D, and provided intriguing results: In the former case it was found that a topologically-nontrivial state can be realized in a concrete model of ultracold fermions coupled to a bosonic environment, and that this state is accompanied by the appearance of decoupled Majorana modes at the ends of the system, as in equilibrium \cite{diehl11,iemini16}.
-In the latter case it was shown that the state so generated is actually topologically trivial, but decoupled Majorana modes still exist at the centers of vortices \cite{bardyn12,bardyn13}; modification of the procedure to arrive at a topologically-nontrivial state seems to eliminate these modes \cite{budich14}.
-Attaining topological order dissipatively was also studied~\cite{koenig14}.
-In the context of superconducting nanostructures it has been shown how augmenting Hamiltonian dynamics by bath engineering may aid in stabilizing fractional quantum Hall states \cite{kapit14}.
+Previous work concentrated on chiral $p$-wave superconductors in 1D and 2D, and provided intriguing results: In the former case it was found that a pure topologically-nontrivial dark state can be realized in a concrete model of ultracold fermions coupled to a bosonic environment, and that this state is accompanied by the appearance of decoupled Majorana modes at the ends of the system, as in equilibrium \cite{diehl11,iemini16}.
+In the latter case it was shown that the pure dark state so generated is actually topologically trivial (though decoupled Majorana modes still exist at the centers of vortices) \cite{bardyn12,bardyn13}.
+Modification of the procedure allowed to arrive at topologically-nontrivial state, which is however of low-purity and thus far from the corresponding equilibrium state \cite{budich15a,gong17}.
+The limitations on attaining topological order dissipatively were also studied~\cite{weimer10,koenig14,lang15,zhou17}.
+In the context of superconducting nanostructures it has been shown how augmenting Hamiltonian dynamics by bath engineering may aid in stabilizing conventional (non-dissipative) fractional quantum Hall states \cite{kapit14}.
 The scope and generality of these results, as well as the situation for other types of systems, remains unclear.
-The issue of topological classification out of equilibrium is also far from resolved \cite{rivas13,huang14,viyuela14,nieuwenburg14,budich15,grusdt17,bardyn17,bardyn18,coser18}.
+The issue of topological classification of mixed nonequilibrium steady states is also far from resolved \cite{rivas13,huang14,viyuela14,nieuwenburg14,budich15b,grusdt17,bardyn17,bardyn18,coser18}.